-- All fields are separated by a tab - You can specify limit= and offset= to list smoothly records in very big directories - All operations (except cache creation) are designed to run instantly - At this time, Bvfs works faster on PostgreSQL than MySQL catalog.
-If you can contribute new faster SQL queries we will be happy, else don't complain about speed. - The cache creation is dependent of the number of directories.
-As Bvfs shares information accross jobs, the first creation can be slow - All fields are separated by a tab - Due to potential encoding problem, it's advised to allways use pathid in queries.
+- All fields are separated by a tab - You can specify limit= and offset= to quickly obtain partial listings big directories. - All operations (except cache creation) are designed to run very fast. - The cache creation depends on the number of directories, and since Bvfs shares information across jobs, the first creation can take some time. - All fields returned are separated by a tab. - Due to potential filename encoding problems, we recommend to always use pathid in queries.